 Copper.
 Copper is often used for architectural metal roofing.
 Copper looks beautiful, ages well, doesn’t rust and has a long lifespan.
 However, it also costs more than standard metal roofs.
 Prices can start around $8 or $9 per square foot up to $15 per square foot for heavier gauge or specially finished copper shingles, according to the Metal Roof Network in Reno, Nevada.
 Labor is also typically more expensive for copper roofs because installation generally requires more skilled roofers.
 According to the Metal Building Manufacturers Association (MBMA), copper is typically used in 16- or 20-ounce per square foot thicknesses.

+There are tons of benefits to installing a metal roof from durability to long-term savings.
 Although metal roofs typically cost more initially than asphalt, they have a longer lifespan, which saves money in the long run.
-They also have a few other perks:
+They insulate your home, increasing your energy efficiency and saving you money on bills such as air conditioning.
+Metal can be installed on any home from steep and gabled to a modern flat roof.
+Beyond good looks and energy savings, metal roofs also have a few other perks:

 Durable.
 Metal roofs are tough.
 Aluminum, steel, copper and other metals can stand up to the elements in a way that wood shingles or tile cannot.
 FEMA advises that when properly installed, metal roofing systems can stand hurricane strength winds of up to 90 miles per hour.
 A metal roof should survive most severe weather, including rain, wind, extreme heat and snow, when the correct techniques are used during installation.

 Environmentally friendly.
 Some metal roofs are made of up to 95 percent recycled content.
 Depending on the manufacturer and what the metal roof is made of, it can be up to 100 percent recyclable when it’s finally time to replace.